qwertyquerty/collision/README.md

 ## Info

-Collision is a python library meant for collision detection between convex polygons, circles, and points.
+Collision is a python library meant for collision detection between convex and concave polygons, circles, and points.

 ### Insallation